MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/2024/technical-preview-2405.md

 If you update a technical preview site from version 2401 to a later version, the Configuration Manager console fails to update.
 This problem is because of a known issue in the extension installer.

-**Mitigation:** To work around this issue, manually update the console.
-After you update the site from version 2401 to a later version, run **ConsoleSetup.exe**.
+**Mitigation:** To work around this issue, after you update the site from version 2401 to a later version, manually uninstall the previous console and run **ConsoleSetup.exe**.

 For more information, see [Install the Configuration Manager console](../../servers/deploy/install/install-consoles.md)